Who is a Research and Development Software Engineer?

 Tools and Technologies:

-- Programming languages: Python, Java, C++, MATLAB
+- Programming languages (Python, Java, C++, etc.)

 How to Become a Research and Development Software Engineer in India?

-- Master's Degree (Optional): Consider pursuing a master's degree for specialized knowledge and advanced research skills.
+- Master's Degree (Optional): Consider pursuing a Master's degree for specialized knowledge and advanced research skills.
 Specializations like Artificial Intelligence, Machine Learning, or Data Science can be beneficial.

-Gain Practical Experience:
+3. Practical Experience:

 - Projects: Work on personal or academic projects to showcase your skills and build a portfolio.